-- (2) Where an intermediate frame terminates below a deck, tank top (or tank bottom) or ice stringer which is situated at or below the lower limit of the ice belt, the lower end may be connected to the adjacent main frames by a horizontal member of the same scantlings as the frames. - (3) the main frames below the lower edge of ice belt must be ice strengthened. (see 304.1)
+- (2) Where an intermediate frame terminates below a deck, tank top (or tank bottom) or ice stringer which is situated at or below the lower limit of the ice belt, the lower end may be connected to the adjacent main frames by a horizontal member of the same scantlings as the frames.
+(2) the main frames below the lower end and the lower end may be connected to the adjacent main frames by a horizontal member of the same scantlings as the frames. - (3) the main frames below the lower edge of ice belt must be ice strengthened. (see 304.1)